 - Exchange ideas and experiences with other teachers, faculty, and AP Development Committee members.

 - Earn professional development hours and Continuing Education Units (CEUs).

 - Be compensated.
 Readers who travel to the Reading receive a stipend of $1,639 and expenses, lodging, and meals are covered.

-College faculty: Must have taught at least one college course comparable to the AP course within the past three years.
+College faculty: Must currently be teaching and have taught at least one college course comparable to the AP course within the past three years.